Ltd Company Buy to Let

 What sort of return would I expect to make on a rental investment?

-Returns on investment for buy-to-let properties vary significantly in different areas and depending on the demand for rental properties and the average house price at the time you invest.
+Returns on investment for buy-to-let properties vary significantly in different areas and depending on the demand for rental properties and the average house price at the time you invest – a buy to let mortgage calculator UK can give you a rough indication.

-Typically, the most profitably rental properties in prime UK locations achieve between 6.9%-11.99% rental yield.
+Typically, the most profitable rental properties in prime UK locations achieve between 6.9%-11.99% rental yield.

 How do I choose the best buy-to-let mortgage terms?

-Choosing a mortgage is all about considering your circumstances, and selecting the right investment property with the right financing.
+Choosing a mortgage is all about considering your circumstances and selecting the right investment property with the right financing through a buy to let mortgage calculator UK.

-Some buy-to-let lender favour experienced landlords, some have particular criteria about the types of property they will lend against, and others do not deal with flats or commercial investments.
+Some buy-to-let lenders favour experienced landlords, some have particular criteria about the types of property they will lend against, and others do not deal with flats or commercial investments – making it essential to consult a professional after using a buy to let mortgage calculator UK.